The Best Mustang Mods for Performance

 Give the competition a clear idea of how powerful your Mustang is with an exhaust system that roars.
 But, while an upgraded exhaust is one of those Mustang modifications that can be done purely for fun, a good one will also give you some performance gains.
 A performance exhaust system gives your car's exhaust gases a more straightforward escape route, meaning your engine can burn fuel and air faster to create even more power.
 That increased rate of escape is what lets your car growl with the satisfyingly aggressive volume you can only get from a true muscle car.
 To start your search, Magnaflow makes some awesome performance exhaust parts.

 Having a properly tuned cold air intake and a powerful exhaust system will give you some pretty great performance gains — but a supercharger is an all-around package that every modded Mustang should have.
-A supercharger's impeller (or impellers) are driven through the belt drive on your motor to give you an immediate, insane power boost on every part of your powerband.
+A supercharger's impeller (or impellers) is driven through the belt drive on your motor to give you an immediate, insane power boost on every part of your powerband.
 We're big fans of Whipple Superchargers, but there are plenty of incredible options out there, including Procharger, Vortech and Paxton.
 If you're serious about hitting the street or track and taking home the gold, a supercharger is a must.

 So, you've added all the bolt-on Mustang mods like intake and exhaust.
 That means it's time to get low — on that suspension.
 Lowering your mustang makes your pony look slick, no doubt, but it can also improve its handling.
 A low suspension will enhance cornering, reduce brake drive and help you tear down straight tracks with all the speed provided by your intake system and supercharger.
 It's basically the cherry on top of your Mustang mod sundae.